-Her outstanding successes include "Magda Sorel" in THE CONSUL, which she sang with Washington National Opera as well as with Berkshire Opera.
-She returned to WNO to sing "Blanche" in Andre Previn's A STREETCAR NAMED DESIRE as well as to cover Patricia Racette's JENŮFA.
-She has also sung "Blanche" with Lyric Opera of Chicago (Special Friday Evening Performance), Opera Grand Rapids, Opera Santa Barbara, as well as covering Renee Fleming's "Blanche" at Carnegie Hall (singing the final dress rehearsal) and Lyric Opera of Chicago.
-Ms. O'Regan Thiele created leading soprano roles in two world premieres for Michael Nyman: "Woman" (three distinctive characters) in MAN AND BOY:DADA as well as "Avril" in LOVE COUNTS, both with the Badisches Staatstheater, Karlsruhe, Germany.
-Also in Karlsruhe, she sang "Chrysothemis" in ELEKTRA, "Giulietta" in LES CONTES D'HOFFMANN and "Erste Dame" in DIE ZAUBERFLÖTE, a role she also sang with Lyric Opera of Chicago and New York City Opera and covered at the Met.
-She has sung "Mrs Julian" in the NYC premiere of Britten's OWEN WINGRAVE with the Little Opera Theatre of New York, as well as "Miss Jessel" in TURN OF THE SCREW with the Broomhill Opera Festival in the UK, and the title role in the East Coast premiere of Tobias Picker's THÉRÈSE RAQUIN.
-She also received critical acclaim for her portrayal of the title role of Samuel Barber's VANESSA, with Utah Festival Opera, "Mrs Williamson" in David Lang's DIFFICULTY WITH CROSSING A FIELD with Beth Morrison Projects, "Susannah" in Carlisle Floyd's SUSANNAH with Des Moines Metro Opera, as well as "Arkadina" in the professional premiere of Thomas Pasatierie's latest rendition of THE SEAGULL with New York's Dicapo Opera, and as part of the Armel Festival in Szeged, Hungary.
-She also performed "Beatrice" in Bill Bolcom's A VIEW FROM THE BRIDGE with Michigan Opera Theatre.
-Ms O'Regan Thiele has also covered Sheri Greenawald's "Marie Antoinette" in GHOSTS OF VERSAILLES as well as Karita Mattila's "Kát'a" in KÁT'A KANANOVÁ, both with Lyric Opera of Chicago.
+Her outstanding successes include "Magda Sorel" in THE CONSUL, which she sang with Washington National Opera, Berkshire Opera, as well as making the first commercial recording on the Newport Classic label.
+She returned to WNO to sing "Blanche" in Andre Previn's A STREETCAR NAMED DESIRE.
+She would go on to reprise her portrayal of "Blanche" at Lyric Opera of Chicago in a special added performance of A STREETCAR NAMED DESIRE, as well as with Opera Grand Rapids and Opera Santa Barbara.
+She covered Renée Fleming's "Blanche" at Carnegie Hall, singing the final dress rehearsal and most rehearsals at Lyric Opera of Chicago.
+Ms. O'Regan Thiele created leading soprano roles in two world premieres for Michael Nyman to rave reviews: "Woman" (three distinctive characters) in MAN AND BOY:DADA, and "Avril" in LOVE COUNTS, both with the Badisches Staatstheater, Karlsruhe, Germany.
+Also in Karlsruhe, she sang "Chrysothemis" in ELEKTRA, "Giulietta" in LES CONTES D'HOFFMANN and "Erste Dame" in DIE ZAUBERFLÖTE, a role she also sang with Lyric Opera of Chicago, New York City Opera and covered at the Met, among others.
+She received critical acclaim for her portrayal of the title role of Barber's VANESSA with Utah Festival Opera, the title role of Floyd's SUSANNAH with Des Moines Metro Opera, "Miss Jessel" in TURN OF THE SCREW with the Broomhill Festival in England, the title role in the East Coast premiere of Tobias Picker's THÉRÈSE RAQUIN with Dicapo Opera, and "Arkadina" in the professional premiere of Pasatieri's THE SEAGULL also with Dicapo Opera and the Armel Festival in Szeged, Hungary.
+Her moving rendition of "Mrs. Williamson" in David Lang's DIFFICULTY OF CROSSING THE FIELD with Beth Morrison Projects was also recorded with Cantaloupe Records, and was named as a "highlight" by William Bolcom in his A VIEW FROM THE BRIDGE with Michigan Opera Theatre.
+Ms O'Regan Thiele also covered Sheri Greenawald's "Marie Antoinette" in Corgliano's GHOSTS OF VERSAILLES, singing a sitzprobe, as well as Karita Mattila's "Kát'a" in KÁT'A KABANOVÁ doing all reharsals, and Patricia Racette's JENŮFA with WNO.

 Other highly acclaimed roles include "Donna Elvira" with Glimmerglass Opera, Mississippi Opera and Toledo Opera, "Fiordiligi" with Lake George Opera, Opera Omaha and Fort Worth Opera, "Musetta" with New York City Opera and Orlando Opera and Lyric Opera of Chicago Student Mantinee.
-Ms. O'Regan Thiele has been seen regularly with the Metropolitan Opera, Lyric Opera of Chicago and Washington National Opera in operas as DIE WALKÜRE, ELEKTRA, DIE FRAU OHNE SCHATTEN, WAR AND PEACE, MOSES UND AARON and LADY MCBETH OF MTSENSK.
+Ms. O'Regan Thiele was seen regularly with the Metropolitan Opera, Lyric Opera of Chicago and Washington National Opera in operas as DIE WALKÜRE, ELEKTRA, DIE FRAU OHNE SCHATTEN, WAR AND PEACE, MOSES UND AARON and LADY MCBETH OF MTSENSK.
 She has also ventured into the Musical Theatre genre as "Rosabella" in Frank Loesser's MOST HAPPY FELLA with Utah Opera Festival.

 Concert work includes Mozart "Requiem" at Avery Fisher Hall, "Dritte Dame" in ELEKTRA with Chicago Symphony under Daniel Barenboim at Symphony Center and Carnegie Hall, Mozart "C-Minor Mass" and Bristow's "Daniel", Beethoven "9th Symphony", Verdi "Requiem," Händel's "Messiah", Patrick Cassidy's "Famine Remembrance Suite" in Chicago's Symphony Space and "Children of Lir" in the Chicago Auditorium, Rossini "Stabat Mater" and Haydn "Lord Nelson Mass" and Honnegger's "Le Danse des Morts", and "An Evening with Bill Bolcom", singing with Joan Morris, accompanied by Bill Bolcom, in Detroit.
 She has guested frequently with Old St. Patrick's "Síamsa na nGael" in Chicago's Symphony Center, singing both Irish Traditional and classically, and with the Musicians of Ma'alwyck in Upstate New York.

-Professional recordings include "Magda Sorel" in Menotti's THE CONSUL, performed with Berkshire Opera and recorded on Newport Classics, conducted by Joel Revzen; "Mrs. Williamson" in David Lang's DIFFICULTY WTH CROSSING A FIELD performed with Beth Morris Projects and recorded on Cantaloupe Records, conducted by Douglas Kinney Frost; one of "Seven Deadly Sin"s in Hugo Weissgall's SIX CHARACTERS IN SEARCH OF AN AUTHOR performed with Lyric Opera of Chicago, recorded on the New World Records label, conducted by Lee Schaenen.
-She released her self-titled Inspirational CD, LIVE IN THE LIGHT, produced and accompanied by Irish Trad guitar virtuoso Dennis Cahill, Bill Fraher on piano and other Irish Trad and Classical musicians.
-She is heard on numerous recordings with Hal Leonard, including Boosey and Hawkes "Britten Folk Songs", "The Songs of Rogers and Hammerstein", Folksong Arrangements, and others.
+Professional recordings include "Magda Sorel" in Menotti's THE CONSUL, performed with Berkshire Opera and recorded on Newport Classics, conducted by Joel Revzen; "Mrs. Williamson" in David Lang's DIFFICULTY WTH CROSSING A FIELD performed with Beth Morris Projects and recorded on Cantaloupe Records, conducted by Douglas Kinney Frost; one of "Seven Deadly Sins" in Hugo Weissgall's SIX CHARACTERS IN SEARCH OF AN AUTHOR performed with Lyric Opera of Chicago, recorded on the New World Records label, conducted by Lee Schaenen.
+She released her self-titled Inspirational CD, LIVE IN THE LIGHT, produced and accompanied by the late Irish Trad guitar virtuoso Dennis Cahill, Bill Fraher on piano and other Irish Trad and Classical musicians.
+She is heard on numerous recordings with Hal Leonard, including Boosey and Hawkes "Britten Folk Songs", "The Songs of Rogers and Hammerstein", Folksong Arrangements, and many others.